Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * INTERNAL patches to reduce grumbling from KSP when RPM is not installed.
 * A "KAS" patch to remove deprecated KASModuleGrabs from RCS thrusters and the solar panels.
 * ModuleScienceLab is added to the Leek and Advanced Onion pods, so they can reset experiments and otherwise behave correctly.
+* A new "Garlic" supply pod, to supplement the Lima.
+If you have KIS, it will have some "dry inventory" space.
-* If you have a life support addon installed (ECLSS, IFILS, Ioncross, Snacks!, TAC-LS, or USI-LS), the Lima, Daikon, and Edamame service modules will include some extra supplies.
+	* If you have a life support addon installed (ECLSS, IFILS, Ioncross, Snacks!, TAC-LS, or USI-LS), the Garlic, Daikon, and Edamame service modules will include some extra supplies.
-* If you have KIS, the Lima supply capsule will have some "dry inventoy" space.
+	* Even if you don't have those mods, the Garlic pod has SAS level 3, to help with docking.
 * The 1.25m inline parachute is not surface-attachable, and now does not claim to be in the editor.
 The 0.625m inline parachute now opens at the same altitudes and pressures as the Mk16.
 * A RemoteTech patch for the solar panel.
 (I don't use RT, so no comment on this one.)
 	* There's also a patch to remove the obsolete "powerCurve" from the solar panel.
 It's probably harmless, but why risk it?